 The popularity of video marketing has been rising in the last several years.
-According to statistics, 86% of businesses today agree that video is an effective marketing tool.
+According to video statistics, 86% of businesses today agree that video is an effective marketing tool.
 It’s not surprising, given all the advantages of video content.

 Whether you are a marketing specialist or a small business owner, our guide will help you upgrade your video marketing game.
 Trust these tips to put you on the right track and keep assisting you on this promising journey.

 Completely outsourcing the creation of your videos is a tempting option.
 But the costs associated with it might limit the number of videos you can afford every month.
-If instead, you’d like to make videos an inseparable part of your online presence, there are lots of affordable and cool solutions you can try out.
+If instead, you’d like to make videos an inseparable part of your online presence, there are lots of affordable solutions you can try out.

 For one, you can hire a freelancer, who will create videos for you at a much lower price than an agency would.
 In this digital age, hiring a freelancer is as easy as grabbing a cup of coffee at a coffee shop.
 Fiverr, Upwork, Freelancer are a few of the many other platforms made just for that.